 For a virtual talent show, the host shares the meeting link to all the employees ensuring that the date and time are added to their respective calendars so that it is not missed.
 Select an appropriate platform that accommodates a large number of audiences.

 Participants can perform rehearsed or improvised acts within the designated time limit, and the host can add in conversational fillers like topical comedy, or launch breakout rooms for short games, or simply conduct ice breaker sessions with the non-participants and guests to keep the audience captivated.

-A theme from an era or a movie could be set for people to dress up accordingly such as a Harry Potter theme, or an 80’s theme, or a superhero theme, which will add more colour and mood to the show.
+A theme from an era or a movie could be set for people to dress up accordingly such as a Harry Potter theme, or an 80’s theme, or a superhero theme, which will add more color and mood to the show.
 The emcee could turn this into a conversation starter and chat with the audience about the ideas behind their costumes.
-This is your chance to dress up as your favourite Marvel superhero!
+This is your chance to dress up as your favorite Marvel superhero!
 Is yours Iron Man too?